 European Diploma in Breast Imaging (EDBI)

 The European Society of Breast Imaging (EUSOBI) introduced an European Diploma in Breast Imaging (EDBI) in 2012.
-The European Diploma in Breast Imaging will be a common European qualification for breast imagers and will help to standardise training and expertise in breast imaging across Europe.
+The European Diploma in Breast Imaging is a common European qualification for breast imagers and helps to standardise training and expertise in breast imaging across Europe.
 The European Diploma in Breast Imaging is endorsed by the European Society of Radiology (ESR).

 The EDBI confirms specific competence of radiologists to perform, interpret and report mammography, ultrasound, MRI and breast intervention.
 The EBDI will assist breast imagers in the promotion of their skills and experience in breast imaging when dealing with other clinical colleagues and with the general public.